 Be ever more, the joy of all!”

 The twenty-five-year old lawyer was Mian Muhammad Shafi, born on 10th March, 1869 in famous “Mian family” of Arain tribe at Baghbanpura near Lahore.
 Many of his illustrious ancestors were conferred with titles and acknowledgments from the time of the Aurangzeb up to the rule of Maharaja Ranjit Singh in Punjab.
 He started education from a vernacular middle school only to later study at Lahore University.
 In August, 1889, Shafi was sent to England to study law.
-He secured an admission at the honorable Society of the Middle temple where his cousin Mian Shah Din was already studying from the last two years.
-In 1890, he was elected as the President of Anjuman-i- Islamia, London and in the same year, he competed for a scholarship in international and Constitutional Law and Constitutional History at the prestigious Middle Temple.
+He secured an admission at the honorable Society of the Middle temple.
+His cousin Mian Shah Din was already studying there from the last two years.
+In 1890, he was elected as the President of Anjuman-i- Islamia, London.
+In the same year, he also competed for a scholarship in international and Constitutional Law and Constitutional History at the prestigious Middle Temple.

-In England, he actively participated at every forum which addressed the welfare of the Indian students, such as Indian section of the Royal Society of Arts, National Indian Association, and the society of encouragement and protection of Indian Arts.
-He held the membership of Paddington Parliament, an esteemed political society that constituted Members of Parliament, Barristers, Solicitors, and Merchants.
+In England, he actively participated at every forum which addressed the welfare of the Indian students.
+Such as Indian section of the Royal Society of Arts, National Indian Association, and the society of encouragement and protection of Indian Arts.
+He also held the membership of Paddington Parliament, an esteemed political society that constituted Members of Parliament, Barristers, Solicitors, and Merchants.
 In 1892, he left England and started his legal career at Hoshiarpur.
 Though he was enrolled at both Allahabad and Lahore High Courts.